dropbox/stone/doc/generator_ref.rst

     argument, result, or error of a route.
 If a List or Nullable data type is referenced, then the contained data type is returned assuming it's a user-defined type.

+linearize_data_types()
+    Returns a list of all data types used in the namespace.
+Because the inheritance of data types can be modeled as a DAG, the list will be a linearization of the DAG.
+It's ideal to generate data types in this order so that composite types that reference other composite types are defined in the correct order.

+linearize_aliases()
+    Returns a list of all aliases used in the namespace.
+The aliases are ordered to ensure that if they reference other aliases those aliases come earlier in the list.

 Route
 -----